 - How do you want to pay your bills?
 Paying by monthly direct debit is usually much cheaper than other payment methods so we would always recommend this.

-- Be cautious of any tariff where the supplier asks for payment in advance of the supply start date and particularly where 1 or 2 months up-front payment is required, for reasons described above.
+- Be cautious of any tariff where the supplier asks for payment in advance of the supply start date.
+Be very cautious where they want payment 1 or 2 months up-front.

 - How do you want to manage your account – online of offline?
 Online is now becoming more or less standard and you’ll usually need to pay a premium for offline management and paper bills in the post.
 If you don’t need paper bills go online.